mooock/Batocera/README.md

 ```bash
 curl -L https://raw.githubusercontent.com/mooock/Batocera/refs/heads/main/app/install.sh | bash
 ```
-This will download and execute the installation script, setting up everything needed to run the Batocera management script on your system.
+This will download and execute the installation script, setting up everything needed to run the Batocera management script on your system. be sure to save overlay, for the menu to survive a reboot.

 ## Usage
 Just type "Menu" from SSH